 The Telstra 5G WiFi Pro offers 30 simultaneous WiFi connections, support for WiFi 6, and an ethernet port for wired gigabit speeds.
 The 4,500mAh battery lasts up to 9 hours, and weighs in at a light 200g.
 There are 4G WiFi devices with better battery if that’s a major consideration for you.
 Still, if you’re able to take advantage of super-fast 5G speeds, Telstra’s 5G WiFi Pro is one of the only portable solutions currently available on the market.

 5G vs NBN

 If we only consider speed, the answer would be yes.
-5G is not only capable of speeds much faster than the NBN’s Premium 100Mbps plans, but even its baseline 50Mbps is faster than half of the NBN plans on the market.
+5G is not only capable of speeds much faster than the NBN’s highest speed tier, but even its baseline 50Mbps is faster than half of the NBN plans on the market.

 With speeds like that, why wouldn’t it replace the NBN?
 Well, there’s still a lot of unknowns at this stage.
 How stable with 5G Home WiFi be?
 How long can coverage be comprehensive enough for you to rely on 5G Home as a fixed-line replacement?
 Also, how much will telcos charge for the privilege?

 Optus was the first to show its hand, with a reasonable $70 per month 5G Home plan.
 But Telstra and Vodafone are yet to announce their plans for 5G Home.
 And that monthly $70 fee for early Optus adopters could swing either way as demand grows and competitors enter the mix.